GhostKato/app-messenger/README.md

    - Search by name.
    - Ability to write messages to other users of the application.
    - Access the chat with each user.
+   - Display of user status (online/offline).
+   - Customizable appearance of the app, including:
+     - Changing the sidebar color.
+     - Modifying the message background color.
+     - Setting a background image for the chat.
+     - Personalizing the color scheme of interactive elements.

 ![Sidebar](/public/readme/sidebar.jpg)